ucbrise/flor/docs/replay.md

 comparison.sort_values("grad_norm")
 ```

-The measurements stay in your dataframe.
+The measurements stay in your notebook.
 Loading a checkpoint doesn't start a
 run or write replay logs.

 ### What gets loaded